310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/tetora_1.md

 {% bubble Tetora norsmile %}
 —No, you don’t need’a thank me at all!
 Okay, see ya!

 Ah— Anego!
-Fancy meetin’ you at the train station.
+Fancy meeting ya at the train station.

-What was that just now?
+Ah, you’re wonderin’ what that was about just now?
 I gave my seat to someone at the train, and they were thankin’ me for it.
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I expect nothing less from you.
+            You really are amazing.
         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora grin %}
             When an injured person is right before your eyes, it’s only natural to give your seat to ‘em!

-            But seeing other people ‘round me also offer their seat made me kinda happy~♪
+            But seeing other people ‘round me also try to offer their seat made me kinda happy~♪

-            It goes to show that everyone holds a heroic heart in ‘em, no matter the person!
+            It just goes to show that everyone holds a heroic heart in ‘em, no matter the person!
 			{% endbubble %}
         </div>
     </div>